CHTC/chtc-website-source/file-avail-largedata.md

 # Who Should Use `/staging`

-`/staging` is a location specifically for hosting singularly larger input (>100MB) and/or larger ouput (>4GB) files or when jobs need 500MB or more of total input or will produce 4GB or more of total output.
+`/staging` is a location specifically for hosting singularly larger input (>100MB) and/or larger ouput (>4GB) files or when a job needs 500MB or more of total input or will produce 4GB or more of total output.
 Job input and outupt of these sizes are too large to be managed by CHTC's other data movement methods.